 | Contract limit | 5 minis | 10 minis | 15 minis |

 The 50K's 5-mini contract limit is the binding constraint for heavy-volume traders.
 Move to 100K (10 minis) or 150K (15 minis) if your strategy needs more size.
-Profit targets scale linearly with size on Standard (6 percent target) and Advanced (8 percent target); MLL scales at 4 percent (Standard/Zero) or 3.5 percent (Advanced).
+Profit targets scale linearly with size on Premium (6 percent target) and Advanced (8 percent target); the MLL scales at 4 percent on Premium or 3.5 percent on Advanced.

 The size choice is not only about contract limit.
 It also affects monthly subscription cost, activation amortization, and the practical position-sizing decisions you make day to day.
 A trader running 2-mini positions on a 50K is using 40 percent of contract capacity; the same trader on a 100K is using 20 percent and has materially more upside before hitting the cap.
 Match the size to the typical position size you actually trade, not to the maximum you imagine yourself growing into.